About the programme

 How UniTracks works:

-Each year, teachers in the UniTracks partner schools nominate five Year 10 pupils who are most able and from non-traditional backgrounds to join this national cohort.
+Each year, teachers in the UniTracks partner schools nominate five Year 10 pupils who have been identified as being 'most able' and who meet our other eligibility criteria (see section below) to join this national cohort.
 We then work with them through their GCSE years, into sixth form/college, and right up until the start of their post schooling lives.

 Participants join our four-year programme to learn all about university life, the benefits of pursuing university studies, and how to make an application to the best universities in the country.
 UniTracks members are supported in this work through events and workshops designed to build their skills, confidence, and academic attainment.